 Every reputable vendor offers a test conversion -- a trial run using your real data to preview how it will look in the new system.
 Open Dental, for example, offers free test data conversions from Dentrix, Eaglesoft, and other major systems.

-If a vendor does not offer a test conversion, do not switch to them.
+If a vendor does not offer a test conversion, consider it a significant gap in their migration process.
 This is the single most important quality signal in the migration process.

 During the test conversion, verify: